DanielMoralesBeita/Angular-php-login-demo/README.md

 View [demo in progress..](http://www.nead23.com/demo/jobs-board/index.html)

-## The following is a list of changes:
+## The following is a list of pending changes:
 - The ability to recover passwords.
 - The ability to send emails when a user registers for the first time and confirmation.
 - Front end test cases for the login and registration as well as the other features.

+Front End

+- The ability to edit posts.
+- The ability to notify users when a process is happening.
+For example, did the login went thru.